RTL 4

 RTL 4 (Radio Télévision Luxembourg 4) is a Dutch free TV channel; it is the most-watched commercial station in the country, popular especially with those aged between 20 and 49.
 RTL 4 is a general entertainment channel with infotainment, television drama, talk shows, game shows, news and talent shows.
-It is owned by RTL Nederland, a subsidiary of RTL Group.
+It is owned by RTL Nederland, a subsidiary of DPG Media.
 The station has three sister TV channels: RTL 5, RTL 7 and RTL 8, and four thematic TV channels: RTL Z, RTL Lounge, RTL Crime and RTL Telekids.

-Officially RTL 4 - along with RTL 5, RTL 7 and RTL 8 - is headquartered in Hilversum, broadcasting under a Luxembourg TV license.
-This allows them to avoid more strict control by the Dutch media authorities as Luxembourg's television watchdog is less strict.
-Despite being intended for Dutch audiences, RTL 4 is encrypted on the Dutch DVB-T Digitenne platform but free-to-air in Luxembourg.
+Officially RTL 4 - along with RTL 5, RTL 7 and RTL 8 - is headquartered in Hilversum, broadcasting under a Netherlands TV licence since July 1, 2026.
+Until 30 June 2026, the channel was broadcasting with a Luxembourgish TV licence.
+This allowed them to avoid more strict control by the Dutch media authorities as Luxembourg's television watchdog is less strict.
+Despite being intended for Dutch audiences, RTL 4 is encrypted on the Dutch DVB-T Digitenne platform but free-to-air in Luxembourg, where it was licensed until 2026.